sjarancio/elastic_siem_lab/Lab_Walkthrough.md

 # Setting Up a Home Lab for Cybersecurity Training with Elastic SIEM and Kali Linux

 In the world of cybersecurity, staying ahead of potential threats is paramount.
 Understanding the tools and techniques used in security monitoring and incident response is crucial for safeguarding systems and data against malicious actors.
-In this blog post, I will provide a walk-through outlining how I set up a home lab using Elastic SIEM and a Kali VM, which enabled me to gain hands-on experience with security monitoring and incident detection.
+In this blog post, I will provide a walk through outlining how I set up a home lab using Elastic SIEM and a Kali VM, which enabled me to gain hands-on experience with security monitoring and incident detection.

 ![Kali Linux Logo](./images/kali-logo.png)

 ## Setting Up Elastic SIEM

 To start, it’s essential to create a free Elastic account to deploy a cloud-based Elastic instance for running the SIEM.
-You can do this by navigating to [Elastic Cloud](https://cloud.elastic.co/registration).
+You can do this by navigating to https://cloud.elastic.co/registration.
 Upon logging in, locate and click on the “Start your free trial” option.
 Next, select the “Create Deployment” button, and opt for “Elasticsearch” as the deployment type.
 Choose a region and deployment size that aligns with your requirements, and proceed by clicking on the “Create Deployment” button.
 Once the deployment setup is finalized, click on “continue” to proceed with the next steps.

 ## Setting Up Kali Linux VM

 The next step is setting up your Kali VM.
-For this, I used Oracle VirtualBox.
-Once VirtualBox is downloaded and set up on your machine, you can proceed with downloading the Kali Linux ISO image from the official Kali website.
+For this I used Oracle VirtualBox.
+Once VirtualBox is downloaded and set up on your machine you can proceed with downloading the Kali Linux ISO image from the official Kali website.
 Choose the appropriate version based on your system architecture (32-bit or 64-bit).

-To create a new virtual machine:
+To create a new virtual machine you can use the following steps:

 1. Launch VirtualBox and click on the “New” button in the toolbar.
 2. Enter a name for your virtual machine (ex.
 “Kali”) and select the type as “Linux” and the version as “Debian (64-bit)”.
 3. Allocate memory (RAM) to the virtual machine.
-A minimum of 2 GB is recommended for Kali Linux.
+A minimum of 2 GB is *recommended* for Kali Linux.
 4. Create a virtual hard disk now and choose the default options for the hard disk file type and storage allocation.
 5. Choose the hard disk file type.
 The default option (VDI) should suffice for most users.
 6. Select “Dynamically allocated” for the storage on physical hard disk.
 This allows the virtual disk file to grow as needed.
 7. Specify the size of the virtual hard disk.
 A minimum of 20 GB is recommended for installing Kali Linux.
 8. Click “Create” to create the virtual machine.
 9. Start the virtual machine by clicking on the “Start” button in VirtualBox.
+10. The Kali Linux installer should boot from the ISO image.
 Follow the on-screen instructions to install Kali Linux on the virtual hard disk.
+11. During the installation process, you will be prompted to configure various settings such as language, location, keyboard layout, and disk partitioning.
+Follow the prompts and choose the appropriate options.
-Once the installation is complete, reboot the virtual machine and log in to your new Kali Linux environment.
+12. Once the installation is complete, reboot the virtual machine and log in to your new Kali Linux environment.

 **Note:** If you are only using this VM for this lab, the recommended RAM and CPU requirements may be able to be lessened a bit.